talwrii/endurance-screen/README.md

 You produce a plan about how you are going to endure stuff.
 For example, drink things etc and this gets displayed onthe screen with timers.

+Run `endure-serve --host 0.0.0.0 --port 5000`  on a server.

+Then on anothe client run `endure http://$IP:5000/` to update the screen or alternatively go to `http://endure:1024/edit`.
+Edits made to this file then get shown on the screen.